A student sitting at a desk reading

 The DPhil in Theology and Religion is the research degree for graduate students in the Faculty of Theology and Religion.
 It involves extensive independent study and the opportunity to undertake and present original research at an advanced level.

-Please note that part-time study requires prior arrangement with a potential supervisor about time spent in Oxford.
-Part-time students are required to attend for a minimum of thirty days of university-based work each year.
-Some attendance in term-time is normally required.
+Part-time study requires prior arrangement with a potential supervisor about time spent in Oxford.
+Some attendance in term time is normally required.

 Supervision